 And that made me tremble.

 Still on the Journey

-Of course, five years of waiting after learning that crucial lesson seems like overkill sometimes, but I trust Him.
-I believe He knows what He’s doing.
-He is writing a beautiful story with my life.
+Of course, five years of waiting after learning that crucial lesson seems like overkill sometimes, but I trust God.
+I believe God knows what He’s doing.
+God is writing a beautiful story with my life.
 I know now––really know––that marriage is not the destination, it’s just another part of the journey.

 Even if marriage turns out to not be part of my particular journey, I know my life will still be full of purpose, beauty, and love, because those things come from God, they are not held hostage by this thing called marriage.

-For now, I am single for His glory.
+For now, I am single for God’s glory.